Category Archives: Tech

 2. Its frequency-shaped gain-feedback

 The Soul has a uniquely designed volume control.
 Instead of attenuating a fixed gain ratio like most preamps do, it changes the gain ratio.
 It has 64 discrete positions, each applying different resistors in the gain-feedback loop.
 As you reduce volume from full, it has less gain and more negative feedback.
-Theoretically, this means lower volume settings should have lower noise and distortion, and wider bandwidth, which could impact frequency response.
+Theoretically, this gives lower volume settings lower noise and distortion, and wider bandwidth, which could impact frequency response.

 The Soul’s frequency-shaped gain feedback means it digitally attenuates low frequencies before DA conversion, then it boosts them back to normal level in the final analog stage (after DA conversion and analog gain/volume control).
 These shaped curves are applied in separate steps, one digitally, one analog, so any imperfections in the matching of these curves should appear as variations in frequency response.